TransmitSecurity/ngx-ts-riskid/projects/ngx-ts-riskid/README.md

       // Add code here to send the action and the received actionToken to your backend }

+    async checkoutTriggered() {
+    const actionResponse = await this.riskidService.triggerAction(NgxTsRiskidService.ACTION_TYPES.CHECKOUT);
+    const actionToken = actionResponse.actionToken;
+      // Add code here to send the action and the received actionToken to your backend }

+  async accountChangeTriggered() {
+    const actionResponse = await this.riskidService.triggerAction(NgxTsRiskidService.ACTION_TYPES.ACCOUNT_DETAILS_CHANGE);
+    const actionToken = actionResponse.actionToken;
+      // Add code here to send the action and the received actionToken to your backend }

+  async accountAuthChangeTriggered() {
+    const actionResponse = await this.riskidService.triggerAction(NgxTsRiskidService.ACTION_TYPES.ACCOUNT_AUTH_CHANGE);
+    const actionToken = actionResponse.actionToken;
+      // Add code here to send the action and the received actionToken to your backend }

+  async withdrawTriggered() {
+    const actionResponse = await this.riskidService.triggerAction(NgxTsRiskidService.ACTION_TYPES.WITHDRAW);
+    const actionToken = actionResponse.actionToken;
+      // Add code here to send the action and the received actionToken to your backend }

+  async creditsChangeTriggered() {
+    const actionResponse = await this.riskidService.triggerAction(NgxTsRiskidService.ACTION_TYPES.CREDITS_CHANGE);
+    const actionToken = actionResponse.actionToken;
+      // Add code here to send the action and the received actionToken to your backend }

   async identifyUser(userId: string) {
       await this.riskidService.identify(userId); // invoked after successful authentication this.isSignedIn = true;